Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![Service Catalog](../../images/service-catalog-portal.jpg)

-## Deploy the managed application from service catalog
+## Deploy the Managed Application from service catalog

-Now that you have published the managed application definition, you can click on it and deploy the managed app from that definition.
+Now that you have published the Managed Application definition, you can click on it and deploy the managed app from that definition.

 ![Managed Application overview](../../images/app-def-overview.jpg)

-You will be presented with a wizard form where you, as a customer, will have to fill in the information required by the managed application to be deployed.
+You will be presented with a wizard form where you, as a customer, will have to fill in the information required by the Managed Application to be deployed.

 First, provide values for the **Basics** step.
 Select the Azure subscription to deploy your service catalog app to.
 Create a new resource group.
 Select a location for your app.
 When finished, select **Next**.